-Figure 7.
-ML model training and validation performance analysis, by low resolution and V10 wind component: (a) CNN Confusion matrix, (b) MLP Confusion matrix and (c), the training accuracy with respect to the number of epochs (green circles and diamonds represent a 90% and 95% threshold, respectively).
+Figure 8.
+ML model training and validation performance analysis for the low resolution and V10 wind component: (a) CNN confusion matrix, (b) MLP confusion matrix, and (c) training accuracy with respect to the number of epochs.
+The green circles and diamonds represent a 90% and 95% threshold, respectively.

-An additional analysis was conducted to investigate the convergence of the CNN and MLP models during the training process, as illustrated in Figure 7c.
+An additional analysis was conducted to investigate the convergence of the CNN and MLP models during the training process, as illustrated in Figure 8c.
 It is notable that 50 epochs are sufficient to attain stable and converged training accuracy.
 The CNN exhibits a slightly faster convergence rate, surpassing a prediction accuracy ratio of 90% after 20 epochs and achieving 95% within 30 epochs.
 In comparison, the MLP reached 90% accuracy at 32 epochs and 95% by 45 epochs.